-The Directors acknowledge their responsibilities for complying with the requirements of the act with respect to accounting records and the preparation of accounts.
+The Directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of accounts.

-The accounts have been prepared in accordance with the provisions applicable to companies subject to small Company act. $\rho$
+The accounts have been prepared in accordance with the provisions applicable to small companies in the Companies Act 2006.

-The Financial statement was approved by the trustees on \ behalf-by
+The Financial statement were approved by the trustees on June 25th 2021 and signed on their behalf by